Bozar/foldMarker/README.md

 ### 3.4 Argument `a/A`

-If cursor is outside fold area, then `:FoldMarker a` will creat a pair of fold markers above cursor line.
+If cursor is outside fold area, `:FoldMarker a` will creat a pair of fold markers above cursor line.

-If cursor is inside fold area, then `:FoldMarker a` will creat a pair of fold markers above fold area.
+If cursor is inside fold area, `:FoldMarker a` will creat a pair of fold markers above fold area.

 Example(before):